 108 E. Main St.

 Located in the historic, rural community of Millheim, Inglebean Ice Cream is the latest addition to Happy Valley’s farm fresh ice cream scene.
 The quaint shop serves “hyper-local” ice cream from Spring Bank Acres Farm, and Reedsville Creamery in neighboring Mifflin County.
 The available ice cream flavors are simple and traditional – currently vanilla, chocolate and chocolate mint.
 The toppings – including homemade brownies and cookies from Inglebean Coffee Shop next door – are made from scratch.
 They combine for a delicious, authentically fresh frozen treat, not to mention some fun, funky sundae names.
 The “Love Shack Quarry” is vanilla, strawberry, balsamic glaze and basil; the “Penny Lane Crick” combines chocolate, peanut butter, marshmallow and pretzel; the Happy, oops “Good Vibrations Valley” features vanilla, pineapple, coconut and peanuts.
-Inglebean Ice Cream is open 3 p.m. to 8 p.m.
-Wednesday and Thursday; noon to 10 p.m.
-Friday; 10 a.m. to 10 p.m.
-Saturday; and 10 a.m. to 8 p.m.
+Inglebean Ice Cream is closed Monday through Wednesday.
+It is open from 3:30 p.m. to 8 p.m.
+Thursday, 3:30 pm. to 10 p.m.
+Friday, noon to 10 p.m.
+Saturday and noon to 6 p.m.
 Sunday.
 A spacious outdoor seating area [with the coolest umbrellas in Happy Valley] offers a perfect spot to enjoy Inglebean’s vision of healthy, fresh ice cream.
-The shop will be open throughout the fall, closing in January.

 Wasson Farm Market